RainbowMarks/rainbowmarks.github.io/_posts/2023-08-28-the-side-hustle.md

 featured: false
 includegallery: true
 galleryurl: https://photos.rainbowmarks.com/2023/Music/The-Side-Hustle-Sky-Music-Lounge-August-2023/
+description: "Explore my photo shoot experience with the band, The Side Hustle, at The Sky Music Lounge taken on August 18th."
 ---
 Friday night August 18th I had the pleasure of shooting a buddy's band, The Side Hustle at The Sky Music Lounge.
 Here are some of those shots: